 I drew some diagrams to help you visualize the eye shape a bit better.
 Whether you're doing a winged liner or puppy dog/downward liner, you never want to follow the natural curve of your lower lash line because this will end up closing your eye shape.
 You want to draw your droop down and out to match/connect with your top liner.
 The lines don't necessarily need to touch but they should look like they complete each other if you leave a gap.

-this way causes your eye to look closed off and smaller
+Here you can see how drawing your droop (purple) this way causes your eye to look closed off and smaller |

-the inner corner and seamlessly joins to the
+Here the droop line (purple) continues from the inner corner and seamlessly joins to the end of the liner |

-the natural lash line to meet with the wing, it's even
+Similarly if you draw the droop (purple) following the natural lash line to meet with the wing, it's even more closed off than the puppy dog liner above |

-a way that connects your inner corner to the
+Again, you want to start the droop (purple) in a way that connects your inner corner to the outer bit of your upper liner seamlessly |

 The liner I drew in these diagrams don't connect and that's sometimes a preferred look but the idea is that those lines would meet an connect regardless of if you physically do so.
 I hope that makes sense!